 • $50,000 personal injury protection (PIP)

-Note that these are the minimum requirements which you must meet with your insurance policy.
+Note that these are the minimum requirements that your insurance policy must satisfy.
 You may, however, purchase additional coverage for increased protection.

 Liability insurance in New York

-Liability car insurance is the coverage that pays costs associated with damages and injuries sustained by another driver and their passengers.
-This type of coverage does not pay for the damages to your vehicle when you cause an at-fault accident, though.
-You may see New York’s required liability insurance coverages expressed as 25/50/10.
+Liability car insurance covers damage and injuries sustained by another driver and their passengers.
+This type of coverage does not pay for the damage to your vehicle when you cause an accident, though.
+You may see New York’s required liability insurance coverage expressed as 25/50/10, which is shorthand for $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $10,000 of property damage liability per accident.

 Is New York a no-fault state?

-New York is a no-fault insurance state, which requires drivers to purchase personal injury protection (PIP) coverage.
-With PIP coverage, you can file a claim against your own insurance policy following an accident, no matter who was at fault.
-For example, if another driver runs a red light and hits you, you can file a claim with your insurer, not the other driver’s provider.
+New York is a no-fault insurance state.
+As such, the law requires drivers to purchase personal injury protection (PIP).
+With PIP coverage, you can file a claim against your own insurance policy if you are injured in an accident, regardless of who was found at fault.
+In at-fault states, you typically rely on the other driver’s bodily injury liability coverage to help pay for your medical bills.

 PIP typically covers your medical expenses, lost wages, funeral expenses, if needed, and some additional costs.
 Required New York PIP coverage pays up to $50,000 per person, but you have the option to raise it for an additional cost.